maluyckx/Network_Attacks/report.md

 `requirements.txt` -> `/home/mininet/requirements.txt`

-Then, use the command `pip3 install -r requirements.txt`
+Once the files are copied, you need to use the command `pip3 install -r requirements.txt` to install the required dependencies.

 ## How to launch the topology

-You can launch the topology with the following command (after copying our files in the VM):
+You can launch the topology with the following command (after copying our files in the VM) :

-To launch the mininet topology, execute this command in the VM at : `sudo -E python3 ~/LINFO2347/topo.py`
+To launch the mininet topology, execute this command in the VM : `sudo -E python3 ~/LINFO2347/topo.py`

 For all other sections in this report, the default state will be inside the mininet environnement.